yanivduke/SAP-SDK/README.md

 - Data integrity – depended data won&#39;t be update.
 - Performance – update deadlocks and other performance problem caused by writing data without que or buffer.

 # principles

 In order to use the SB1 SDK properly it is important to understand some basic principles:

-Data integrity – update via SB1 SDK force the same validation as the SAP client admin, so you cannot change prices on closed status document or add document without all mandatory fields.
+Data integrity – update via SB1 SDK force the same validation as the SAP client application, so you cannot change prices on closed status document or add document without fill-in all mandatory fields, and more other validation rules that happend on application screen like values range and type.

-Document identity is not DocNum but DocEntry.
+Document identity is not DocNum but DocEntry!

 The SDK includes two main part Di API – for data manipulations, and Ui API – for user interface modifications.

 This article focused on the Di API.

 # installation

 The SDK can be found on the SB1 client installation pack, under **Packages\SDK**.

-לאחר ההתקנה אפשר להוסיף לפרויקטים מבוססי .NET את ה DLLים של ה SDK.
+After installation the Di DLL can be added to the .NET project.
-![Adding Reference](reference1.png "Adding Reference") Adding Reference
+![Adding Reference](reference1.png "Adding Reference")

-![Di API DLL Added to solution](explorer2.png "Di API DLL Added to solution") Di API DLL Added to solution
+![Di API DLL Added to solution](explorer2.png "Di API DLL Added to solution")

 In some cases, the project must be configured as 64bit in order to be compile successfully.
 ![Platform target x64](build3.png "Platform target x64")
-Platform target x64

 #  Objects update model